 Wingspan 5 to 6 mm.

-A locally common species occurring in England, Wales and southern Scotland.
+Widespread throughout England and Wales.
 In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as common.

 Occasional in Leicestershire and Rutland.
 L&R Moth Group status = C (very scarce resident or rare migrant).